csci110/csci110.github.io/1_StrangerHunt.md

 **In objected oriented programming, a class defines the type of an object.
 In particular, an object's class defines the data and methods for that object.
 Alternately, the individual objects in a program can be viewed as specific instances of a class.** (from [Part 3 of Marcus and the Cursed Cheese](http://computationaltales.blogspot.com/2011/09/classes-of-cheese-part-3-of-marcus-and.html)).

-There is a lengthy explanation of how to use classes in Javascript [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes), but I often find it easier to learn something by using it, so let's jump right in by looking at the class documentation for the `Sprite` class in `sgc.js`.
+There is a lengthy explanation of how to use classes in Javascript [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes), but I often find it easier to learn something by using it, so let's jump right in by looking at the class documentation for the `Sprite` class in `sgc.js`: https://csci110.github.io/sgc/

-- [ ] Expand the `docs` folder inside the `sgc` folder.
-Right-click `index.html` and select `Preview`.
-You will see a table of contents for the API documentation.
+- [ ]  At the sgc home page you will see a table of contents for the API documentation.
 Select the `Sprite` class from the list on the right-hand side.

 Notice the class definition has a list of properties and methods, which can be used by any instance of the class.
 In particular, notice that there are some *properties* called `width`,` height`, `x`, `y`, and `accelerateOnBounce`; and a *method* called `setImage()`.
 This keeps us from having to define these every time we want to make a new sprite that would use these properties and methods!